 For example, some states require that when a business registers as an LLC, the application must state the purpose of the business.
 Nonprofits don't have a specific economic purpose but are rather charitable organizations organized to serve the needs of the public.
 Therefore, certain states simply do not allow nonprofits to register as LLCs.
 It is important to note that on a federal level, the IRS will not give a nonprofit LLC tax-exempt status unless all of the members are tax-exempt organizations themselves.
 For example, if four tax-exempt charities come together to create a nonprofit LLC, then the LLC will benefit from federal tax exemptions.

 How Can I Incorporate a Nonprofit?

-If you wish to have your nonprofit treated as a corporation, there are several steps you must take in order to incorporate your nonprofit organization, which include:
+If you wish to have your nonprofit treated as a corporation, follow these steps:

 - Step 4.
-Create the bylaws, which will detail how your corporation will operate on a daily basis.
+Create the bylaws, which will detail how your corporation will operate.
 You must also include the decision makers of the corporation.
 Note that this document does not need to be filed within the state you are incorporating, but you should keep a copy for your own records.